tonynaggs/portlist/README.md

 	2 ports found.

-Longer 1 line per port mode.
+**Longer** report (-l option), 1 line per port.
-Note again that A (Active) column is only shown when -a option is given to include remembered as well as active ports in the list.
+Can be combined with the -a option to include remembered as well as active ports in the list, and add the A (active) column.

 	C:\>portlist -l
 	Port   Bus    VID  PID  Rev  Friendly name